vl4ds/Documentation/getting-started/first-smartapp.rst

 Our SmartApp needs to turn a switch on when motion is detected.
 To turn the switch on, we first need to know when motion is detected!

 SmartApps can subscribe to various events, so that when that event happens, our SmartApp will be notified.
-We do this by using the ``subscribe`` method.
+We do this by using the :ref:`smartapp_subscribe` method.

 In your editor, below the ``preferences``, you'll see some methods already defined: